department-of-veterans-affairs/vagov-content/pages/health-care/get-reimbursed-for-travel-pay.md

 <div class="feature" markdown="1">

-### Am I eligible to receive VA travel pay?
+### Am I eligible to receive VA travel pay as a Veteran?

-There are 2 types of travel reimbursement:
+You may be eligible for 1 or both of our 2 types of travel pay.

 #### General health care travel reimbursement

 This includes regular transportation, such as by car, plane, train, bus, taxi, or light rail.
 You may be eligible for general health care travel reimbursement if at least one of the descriptions below is true for you.

 **At least one of these must be true.
 You:**